leomfn/lent/README.md

 DJANGO_ADMIN_PASSWORD   # django superuser password which is set the first time you initialize the app
 ```

+An example .env file (*.env.example*) is provided.
+To get started, change the values to your needs and rename the file to .env.dev for development or .env.prod for production.

 ### Database migration

 Migrate after model changes, example: